nchlswhttkr/hosting/README.md

 ## Infrastructure

-I have a number of fairly foundational Terraform projects that don't belong to any particular project repositories, so I keep them here.
+I have a number of Terraform projects that don't belong to any particular project repositories, so I keep them here.

 |                              |                                                                             |
 | ---------------------------- | --------------------------------------------------------------------------- |